 A few popular Border Fine Art sculptures to collect are:

-What's your Figures & Animals worth in 2021?
-Here are some recently sold items.
+What's your Border Fine Arts worth in 2021?
+Here are some recently sold items with prices.

 |Comic Curious Cats Linda Jane Smith||06/2021||$ 1 113.76|

 |Border Fine Arts FOOD GLORIOUS FOOD||06/2021||$ 948.04|

 |Border Fine Arts WINTER RATIONS 3 4||07/2021||$ 788.71|

 |See all sold items on eBay for more prices||10/2021||-.--|